confluentinc/confluent-kubernetes-examples/security/configure-with-vault/README.md

 kubectl logs connect-0 -c vault-agent
 ```

-If your pod is stuck in the init container state, then it might help to de-deploy the CP component:
+If your pod is stuck in the init container state, then it might help to re-deploy the CP component:

 ```
 kubectl delete -f component.yaml